ybs294000/SalaryScope/docs/SRS.md

 - Resume parsing depends on formatting
 - Market trends are not dynamically updated
 - Feedback submitted anonymously cannot be linked to a specific user session and carries no personal identifier
+- Model predictions do not include real-time market updates or dynamic retraining